 - Keep track of medications you take for any conditions.

-If you have a mental disorder such as anxiety or depression, taking an antidepressant may diminish episodes of sleep paralysis.
-Antidepressants can help reduce the amount of dream sleep you have, which lessens sleep paralysis, according to the American Association of Sleep Medicine.
+If you have a mental health condition such as anxiety or depression, taking an antidepressant may diminish episodes of sleep paralysis.
+Antidepressants can help reduce the amount of dreams you have, which lessens sleep paralysis.